 top of page

-Who can apply to move to Canada permanently as a Federal Skilled Worker?
+Who can apply for permanent residence as a Federal Skilled Worker?

 Skilled workers with a minimum work experience of 1 year in specific categories who want to immigrate to Canada permanently can apply through the Federal Skilled Worker Program.
 Candidates who are foreign nationals can apply through this program whether they are already inside Canada or outside Canada.